1. What is NOCOPY?

 When a report is created through the Report Wizard, there is an option of applying a template (.tdf file) to the report.

-When a template is chosen, objects in the margin area of a template are imported into the same locations in the current report section, over writing any objects if exists.
+a template is chosen, objects in the margin area of a template are

-The characteristics of the objects in the body area of the template are applied to objects in the body area of the template are applied to objects in the body area of the current report section.
+applied to objects in the body area of the template are applied to

 Any template properties, parameters, report triggers, programme units and attached libraries are also applied.